aws-samples/aws-genai-llm-chatbot/README.md

 ![sample](assets/semantic/architecture.jpg "Semantic Stack Architecture Diagram")

 An optional semantic search stack that deploys:
-- A vector database via a custom construct built on top of PostgreSQL on RDS with pgvector.
+- A vector database via a custom construct built on top of Amazon Aurora PostgreSQL with pgvector.
 - An embeddings model on SageMaker to generate embeddings.
 - Encoders model on SageMaker used to rank sentences by similarity.
 - An S3 bucket to store documents that, once uploaded, are automatically split up, converted into embeddings, and stored in the vector database.